oracle-devrel/cool.devo.build/test/README.md

 # Staging your content in a local container

-If you want to see how things will render _while_ you're working on them, you can run ___cool.devo.build___ staging site in a Docker container on your local machine.
+If you want to see how things will render _while_ you're working on them, you can run the <cool.devo.build> staging site in a Docker container on your local machine.

 ## Build the docker image